 Communication matters.
 It’s not what you say, it’s how you say it.
 In business one needs to communicate on many levels.
 With clients.
 Within teams.
 Branding Products.
 Writing Digital Content.
 Throughout the entire business spectrum.
-And over many mediums.
 Creative language is key.

 Language, and the understanding of how to create, focus, and target it towards an audience, is vital.
 How often do misunderstandings and unsolved business deals arise because someone does not interpret correctly a communication from another?

 ‘Watch your language’ – is a comment often heard by children when they are out of line.
 Yet it’s a truism I was conscious of recently as I lectured a group of foreign students from a very different culture.
 It was not a question of their understanding of the English language.
 It was how I had to vary meaning in my references to explain concepts to them – in order to communicate clearly, to a different culture, with different societal thinking patterns.

 So if language and reference affect us on a personal level, it may also follow that misinterpretation can exist in marketing and business communication skills – because of how we use language.

 Therefore, language, the context and the use of words, differs, depending on:

 - the outcome you want to achieve.